thibaudBAYOL/moveGame/README.md

 Made in France.

-PS: si le jeu s'arrete vous pouvez recomencer avec le bouton en haut a gauche.
+PS: si le jeu s'arrete vous pouvez recomencer avec le bouton en haut a droit.
-PS: if the game stop you can re start with the swithe on the top corner left.
+PS: if the game stop you can re start with the swithe on the top corner right.